i2y/mochi/README.en.md

 Mochi
 ====

-Mochi is a dynamically typed functional programming language and its interpreter.
+Mochi is a dynamically typed functional programming language.

 ## Summary
 Mochi is a dynamically typed functional programming language.
-Interpreter is written in Python3.
+Its interpreter is written in Python3.
 A program written in Mochi is compiled to Python's AST / bytecode by the interpreter.